Mikie: Release

-Home conversions
+Ports

 Mikie was ported to various home computers by Ocean Software subsidiary Imagine Software, with versions released for the Amstrad CPC, Acorn Electron, BBC Micro, Commodore 64 and ZX Spectrum.
 An SG-1000 version of Shinnyū Shain Tōru-kun, was also released exclusively in Japan by Sega.

 Reception

 In Japan, Game Machine listed Shinnyū Shain Tōru-kun on their December 1, 1984 issue as being the second most-successful table arcade unit of the month.
+In Europe, Mikie was a major success in the coin-op market during 1985.

-Computer and Video Games reviewed the game in December 1984, calling it "a weird game" and "one of the most bizarre games around."
-They noted "the story is a little more complex" for an arcade game, and that a "certain element of skill is needed to collect and deliver" the messages and for "escaping from the powers above" but said it's "not a game to set the adrenaline running" compared to a shoot 'em up and that the "Japanese must have a very odd idea of what American boys study at school".
+Computer and Video Games reviewed the game in December 1984, calling it "a weird game" and "one of the most bizarre games" they had played.
+They noted that "the story is a little more complex" for an arcade game, and that a "certain element of skill is needed to collect and deliver" the messages and for "escaping from the powers above" but said it's "not a game to set the adrenaline running" compared to a shoot 'em up and that the "Japanese must have a very odd idea of what American boys study at school".